Board of Directors

 David Verdier

-David and his wife Beverly have sent daughter Renee (S03) and son Travis (S05) to The Island School Semester program.
+David and his wife Beverly have sent their daughter Renee (Spring 2003) and son Travis (Spring 2005) to The Island School.
 Dave is a doctor of ophthalmology in private practice in Grand Rapids, MI.
-He is a member of several medical associations and serves in an advisory capacity to many community-based organizations including the East Grand Rapids Schools Foundation, Macatawa Park Cottagers Association, and the Grand Rapids Art Museum.
+He is a member of several medical associations and serves in an advisory capacity to many community-based organizations, including the East Grand Rapids Schools Foundation, Macatawa Park Cottagers Association, and the Grand Rapids Art Museum.

 David Miller